WorkCover WA’s vision is “a workers’ compensation and injury management scheme that works for all.”

 - the lowest standardised average premium rate across the states and territories

-- nearly three quarters of scheme costs expended on services and payments for claimants, on par with the national average
+- over three quarters of scheme costs expended on services and payments for claimants, on par with the national average

-- over 90 per cent of claim disputes resolved within 6 months, well above the national average of 73.3 per cent
+- nearly 90 per cent of claim disputes resolved within 6 months, well above the national average of 73.3 per cent

-- a return to work rate of 79 per cent, above the national average for workers returned to work within 7–9 months of injury.
+- a return to work rate of 93 per cent, on par with the national return to work rate

 The Agency’s focus on continuous scheme improvement has also seen a number of legislative amendments culminating in the: